 The next step is to deauthenticate the client(s) off the target network by sending mass deauth frames.
 You can choose a mass deauth, which will deauth EVERYONE off the target network, or you can choose a specific client to deauth.
-Whatever option you choose does not matter.
+Whatever option you choose does not matter if it’s your network.
 I chose option 1: Deauth all.
 Type 1 and press Enter.

 Step: 5: Capture the WPA Handshake

-Airplay-ng will send deauth frames to the target network.
-This will deauth clients off the network.
+Airplay-ng will send deauth frames onto your network.
+This will deauth clients off your AP.
 Once the client re-connects to the network, we will capture the WPA handshake and store it in /root/handshakes.
 You know that you’ve captured the WPA handshake when the “WPA handshake: [MAC address of AP]” appears in the top right window.

 Step 6: Create Rogue AP

-The next step is to clone of the real AP.
+The next step is to clone your AP.
 This fake AP will NOT have Internet connection, so do not expect the client to be able to surf the Web.
 Choose option 1: web interface by typing 1 and press Enter.
 Again, you COULD choose option 2 if you wanted to bruteforce the password, but we’re aren’t doing that in this demonstration.

 You’ll now be prompted with a list of login pages (captive portals) to choose from.
 Some of these aren’t convincing, but some could definitely fool a computer-illiterate person.
 I chose option 26, which is an English version of a Netgear captive portal.